oneibmcloud/danci-modules/README.md

 These environment variables can be used by your module if needed, such as 'DANCI_BUILD_FAILED' to determine what message to send in a notify module.
 Additional environment variables can be set per module under `env` in your .danci.json file.

-<b> Please note, the default working directory for every container will be where your files were downloaded to, so please set file paths accordingly</b>
+<b>Please note, the default working directory for every container will be where your files were downloaded to, so please set file paths accordingly.</b>

 The following keywords can be used by your module to pass information back to DanCI: